orbisgis/h2gis/docs/dev/ST_YMin.md

 ### Description

-Returns the minimum y-value of the given geometry.
+Returns the minimum y-value of `geom`.

 ### Examples